 About the 'Lottie' simulation

-Launched in November 2014 after development with NHS Health Education Kent, Surrey and Sussex, ‘Lottie’ offers health and social care and education professionals training on key aspects of online CSE - gaining insight into the process and implications for the victim and groomer.
+Developed with NHS Health Education Kent, Surrey and Sussex, ‘Lottie’ offers health and social care and education professionals training on key aspects of online CSE - gaining insight into the process and implications for the victim and groomer.
 It is an interactive and immersive simulation, based on real cases and research, 'Lottie' is designed for both professionals and young people needing to identify how young people are groomed online for sexual exploitation.

-The simulation follows the compelling and contemporary story of a schoolgirl Lottie and how she becomes involved with Jake, a seemingly innocent ‘boyfriend’.
+The simulation follows the compelling and contemporary story of a schoolgirl Lottie and how she becomes involved with Jack, a seemingly innocent ‘boyfriend’.
 Through the use of a social media style interface, we are able to learn about grooming by tracking the behaviour of the groomer and see the implications for the victim.